Course Creator Stuck Under $50K per Year Despite Consistent Work

 Declining returns every time.

-You have 4,200 email subscribers.
-Your open rates are dropping.
-Your audience feels distant.
-Every launch requires more energy and produces less revenue.
+You have 4,200 email subscribers, but your open rates are dropping, your audience feels distant, and every launch requires more energy while producing less revenue.

-This isn’t a marketing problem.
-It’s not an audience problem.
-And it’s definitely not a course quality problem.
+This isn’t a marketing problem, an audience problem, or a course quality problem.

-What you think: You need better marketing, a new course topic, a bigger audience, or higher-converting launch sequences.
+What you think is that you need better marketing, a new course topic, a bigger audience, or higher-converting launch sequences.

-What’s actually wrong: You have launch addiction.
-You’re running a series of one-time events, not a business.
-Each launch burns your audience with urgency, scarcity, and pressure—and they’re tuning out.
+What’s actually wrong is that you have launch addiction: you’re running a series of one-time events instead of a business, and each launch burns your audience with urgency, scarcity, and pressure until they tune out.

 You’ve built an audience but not a business model.